Imgourav007/Ad-Campaign-Effectiveness-Analysis/README.md

 🔹 2.
 Campaign Impact Evaluation (Test vs Control Group) Performed a comparative analysis between test and control user groups to assess the success of a recent ad campaign.
 Engagement-based KPIs such as viewer duration and interaction rates were used to conclude whether the campaign positively influenced user behavior.

-🛠️ Tools Used
+## 🛠️ Tools Used
-Python
+1. Python

-Pandas, NumPy
+2. Pandas

-Matplotlib
+3. Matplotlib